fidel-bello/api-practice/README.md

 # API Practice

 ## Description
-* This is a repo to practice typescript classes and also API
+* This is a repo to practice typescript classes and also REST API

 ## Dependencies
 * mongoose